Skip to content

 Mens Early Victorian Clothing (1830's - 1870's)

-The lengthy Victorian Era brought about changes in men's fashion, whether prince or pauper.
+The lengthy Victorian Era brought about many changes in men's fashion, whether prince or pauper.
 Beginning with the reign of Queen Victoria in 1837 and lasting until the turn of the 20th century, the early decades of this period ushered in cultural and industrial changes impacting what men wore at home, work and social situations.

 Ready-to-wear suits, dress and work shirts, and other garments were increasingly accessible in the bustling department stores of larger cities as well as through catalog companies - it was the beginning of the end for homemade clothes.
 These efficiencies in manufacturing and distribution drove prices down, providing nearly every man the opportunity to dress a little better whether for farm or fete!